 Numerous factors contribute to the prevalence of the practice.
 Yet in every society in which it occurs, FGM is a manifestation of entrenched gender inequality.

 Some communities endorse it as a means of controlling girls’ sexuality or safeguarding their chastity.
 Others force girls to undergo FGM as a prerequisite for marriage or inheritance.
 Where the practice is most prevalent, societies often see it as a rite of passage for girls.
-FGM is not endorsed by Islam or Christianity, but religious narratives are commonly deployed to justify the practice.
+FGM is not endorsed by Islam or Christianity, but religious narratives are commonly deployed to justify it.